Kingsway Hall: Kingsway Hall, 1912–2012: A Centenary Tribute

 At 3.30 in the afternoon of Friday, 6 December 1912, the Lord Mayor of London, Colonel Sir David Burnett, presided over the opening ceremony of a new Methodist Church Hall.
 Although this was an event that took place in central London, the opening was reported in the national press, including the Manchester Guardian, The Times, Daily Express, The Morning Post and Daily News and Leader.
 The Daily Graphic of 5 December, as well as several provincial newspapers, published photographs of the new Hall.
 That Church Hall was Kingsway Hall, well known to record collectors worldwide for the qualities of its acoustic, and it was built to replace a previous Kingsway Hall based in a chapel round the corner at 67 Great Queen Street.
 A chapel had existed at the site since at least 1709.

-However, regular recording did not begin in the Hall until January 1926, a year of economic depression and the General Strike, when HMV signed an exclusive contract with the church authorities.
+However, regular recording did not begin in the Hall until January 1926, a year of economic depression and the General Strike, when His Master's Voice signed an exclusive contract with the church authorities.
 That one-year agreement, the first of many, allowed for 130 sessions for a fee of £1,000.
-At this time, HMV also had exclusive recording access to the Queen's and Albert Halls.
+At this time, His Master's Voice also had exclusive recording access to the Queen's and Royal Albert Halls.
 The reason for this initiative was the coming to maturity of electrical recording technology that allowed recordings to be made in the natural acoustics of the concert hall, free of the constraints of acoustic recording and its intrusive sound gathering horns.

-At first, the new technology allowed the disc recording machines to be located in other buildings in London (Queen's Hall and other HMV premises), the microphones being connected to them using Post Office telephone lines.
+At first, the new technology allowed the disc recording machines to be located in other buildings in London (Queen's Hall and other His Master's Voice premises), the microphones being connected to them using Post Office telephone lines.
 Soon, however, disc-cutting machines were installed in the Hall itself using rooms beneath the stage.
 In the years between 1912 and 1926, including those of the Great War, the Hall was also used for concerts conducted by the likes of Beecham and Boult, with the young John Barbirolli among the cellists, its fine acoustic having been discovered early in its life.
 The Hall's active life spanned the age of the acoustic cylinder to the coming of the Compact Disc.
 It remained a venue for public meetings and exhibitions, for example, a model railway engineering exhibition in 1928.